Kitware/SMTK/doc/tutorials/add_a_bridge/troubleshooting.rst

        -root=/path/to/root -site=ctest

-  will start a worker that can respond to requests made by the unitRemusBridgeConnection test.
+  will start a worker that can respond to requests made by the integrationRemoteSession test.

 *